Greek and Turkish leaders seek to highlight thaw in relations, but tensions remain beneath the surface - ExBulletin

 Earlier, he described the normalization process as beneficial to both countries and the region.
 Dialogue channels remain open and we focus on the positive agenda, Erdogan said, adding that they are trying to increase trade volumes from $6 billion to $10 billion.

 The propensity for quarrels, however, remains.
-The recent opening of a former Greek Orthodox church in Istanbul to serve as a mosque has led Greece to accuse Turkey of insulting the character of a world heritage site.
+The recent opening of an ancient Greek Orthodox church in Istanbul for use as a mosque has led Greece to accuse Turkey of insulting the character of a world heritage site.

-Turkey, meanwhile, has criticized a Greek plan unveiled last month for marine parks in parts of the Ionian and Aegean seas.
+Turkey, for its part, criticized a Greek plan unveiled last month for marine parks in parts of the Ionian and Aegean Seas.
 Ankara said the unilateral declaration was a measure that sabotaged the normalization process.

 But such low-level disputes are a far cry from relations a few years ago, when energy exploration in the eastern Mediterranean culminated in a naval confrontation and Erdogan's promise to end negotiations with the government by Mitsotakis.